Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 ---
-title: Genus nulldataset command file format
+title: Genus null dataset command file format
 description: An article describing the format of the command file used for bootstrapping an empty app model for use in Genus
 author: sverreeh
 ---